MassimoBelfioreCode/COBOL_self-study/README.md

 ---
 Instructions for installing :

+OS: Linux

 Open a new terminal window and type:   sudo apt install open-cobol

+Note: this will install the recommended/predefined version of GnuCOBOL for your system and not necesserally the latest version released.

 procede with installation.